 |Incline/Decline Range||15% QuickControl Incline, -3% QuickControl Decline|

-We find the Commercial 2950 to be one of the best machines in its price range with quality parts and innovative design.
 While we like the improved screen, we are a bit wary of the iFit subscription especially since there is not an equivalent model with the new touchscreen that does not require an iFit subscription for optimal use.
-With a grain of salt, we still recommend our Third Place 2019 Best Buy Winner in the $2,000 to $2,999 dollar category as the quality products and intelligent design will more than likely not require too much need for Icon’s customer service department.
+Yet even with the iFit programming drawbacks, the Commercial 2950 is a solid treadmill and numerous features that give you a lot of bang for your buck.
+With a grain of salt, we recommend our First Place 2020 Best Buy Winner in the $2,000 to $2,999 dollar category as the quality products and intelligent design will more than likely not require too much need for Icon’s customer service department.

 I purchased the commercial 2950 directly from Nordictrack in Nov 2017.
 I immediately had problems with the software which they sent out a whole new monitor.
 Overall, the machine works.
 The giant monitor is pointless since you aren't able to watch t.v. or movies or anything.
 If you sign up for iFit which costs hundreds a year, then you can participate in their video based workouts.
 Watch out if you get any type of motion sickness.
 The camera pans around and your body is going straight. iFit should be included with the larger price tag, but it's a business so it's not.